Vaccination policy: Japan

 In Japan, there are three types of vaccination practices: Routine (scheduled); Temporary (ad-hoc); and Non-legal.
 Infections of the first two types are defined by Immunization Act (予防接種法) and its related cabinet order (予防接種法施行令).
 As of January 2020, sixteen infections in total are on the legal lists – fourteen are Category A diseases (vaccination is not mandatory but recommended to prevent pandemic), and two are Category B (not even recommended and only for a personal care purpose).

 Compared to the global standard, Japanese vaccination policy is sometimes described by medical experts as the "Vaccine Gap."
 For instance, Japan is the only developed country that does not list mumps on the vaccine schedule.
 It's also noted that the government approval for new combination vaccines usually takes longer than other developed countries, such as the United States.

 One reason behind the vaccine gap is that the government was sued several times for negligence of duty of care and for malpractice liabilities throughout the vaccination history.
 The lawsuit risks, particularly the 1992 Tokyo High Court's ruling on the MMR vaccine class action, impacted on law amendment.
 Vaccination is no longer mandatory as of 1994.
 As a result, vaccination rate declined in Japan.
 The rate of flu vaccination, for example, was 67.9% among schoolchildren in 1979 but dropped down to approximately 20% in 1998–1999.
 With the rapidly aging society issue, the decline among schoolchildren hit the elderly generation.
 In 1998–1999 season, deadly flu outbreak spread widely in nursing homes for the elderly as well as inpatients wards.
 The outbreak was followed by the 2001 amendment of Immunization Act to add flu vaccination for the elderly.
 As of February 2020, flu vaccination under the Act is in Category B (for a personal care purpose) only for the elderly.
 However, historical data sets suggest that flu vaccination for schoolchildren is also the key to take care of the elderly.

 In addition to legal and social risk concerns, an issue of the decision-making process underlies the vaccine gap.
 Unlike the Advisory Committee on Immunization Practices (ACIP) in the United States, a centralized permanent advisory committee for vaccination policy was not organized in Japan until 2009, when a deadly flu outbreak struck the nation.
 Since the committee kick-off, however, the vaccine gap has been gradually improved.

+HPV vaccine in Japan refers to the national history of human papillomavirus immunization policy, beginning with the vaccine's initial approval in 2009.
+It was incorporated into the routine immunization schedule in 2013.
+However, in June of that year, the Ministry of Health, Labour and Welfare (MHLW) suspended proactive recommendation due to reports of adverse events.
+Vaccination rates subsequently dropped below 1%.
+After years of scientific review, international pressure, and domestic advocacy, proactive recommendation was resumed in 2022.